nazghulgda/Programming-Crash-Course/USEFUL_INFORMATION.md

 schema, it is a good practice to put all JavaScript code at the end of HTML file, just before closing `</body>` marker.

-For the moment that's all information you need to know about web browsers.
+For the moment that's all you need to know about web browsers.
 During the course we will come back to this topic to get a little bit more into details.

 3. ### Lore ipsum